jngaravitoc/XMC-Atlas/README.md

   - coefficients/
   - model_params/
   - orbits/
-- Add code with an example of how to read the coefficients in the examples folder
+- Add code with an example of how to read the coefficients and plot density fields in the examples folder

 ### Authors: